nest-desktop/nest-desktop/docs/user/usage-advance/activity-animation-graph.rst

 Spike events contain times and ids of the senders collected by the :bdg:`spike recorder`.

-Spikes can be visualized as transient blobs appearing in the 3D animated graph.
+Spikes can be visualized as transient blobs appearing in the animated 3D graph.
-To follow spike activity better, the trail length can be increased.
+To follow the spike activity better, the trail length can be increased.

 Optionally, trails can be faded after the spike time, and a growing or shrinking mode can also be applied.